 Multiple photocopies for classroom use may be made by or for the teacher for classroom use or discussion provided the copying is brief and spontaneous.
 These copies can be distributed to students in a class without the publisher's prior permission, under the following conditions:

 The rules governing the showing of copyrighted videos are the same as those governing any other copyrighted performance.
 A purchased, rented or borrowed from the University Library videos may be used in a classroom setting in conjunction with face-to-face instruction.
-Care should be taken to comply with any special terms in the rental or purchase agreements.
+Be aware and comply with any special terms in the rental or purchase agreements.

-Guidelines for copying television programs off-the-air have been developed by an ad hoc committee composed of representatives of the broadcast industry and educators. ("Off-the-air" means television programs transmitted for reception by the general public without charge, including such programs being simultaneously transmitted by a cable system.
-It does not include programs shown on pay cable or pay TV services; under the guidelines you are not free to videotape these for later showing.)
-These guidelines represent only the minimum standards for proper fair use.
-Since the issuance of the television guidelines, however, several important court decisions have dealt with taping at home.
-The logic of those cases can be extended to taping by educational institutions as well.
+Guidelines for copying television programs off-the-air have been developed by an ad hoc committee composed of representatives of the broadcast industry and educators."Off-the-air" means television programs transmitted for reception by the general public without charge, including such programs being simultaneously transmitted by a cable system.
+It does not include programs shown on pay cable or pay TV services.
+Since the issuance of the television guidelines, several court decisions have dealt with taping at home, which can be extended to taping by educational institutions as well.

 Acceptable use of videotapes of broadcast programs in the classroom:

 You should perform a fair use analysis when deciding whether to post materials to Blackboard without permission.
 There is no specific number of chapters, paragraphs, or lines that is certainly fair (or unfair), nor are there specific percentages.

 An alternative to posting copies is to link directly to an Internet resource.
 If you want to use an article that is available in one of the Library’s electronic databases for instructional purposes, we recommend creating a persistent link and inserting the link into Blackboard.